hturnbull93/portfolio/README.md

   - Medium
 - Shows visitors information about my projects, for each:
   - Link to where it is deployed (if applicable)
-  - Link to the GitHub repo
+  - Link to the GitHub repo (if applicable)
   - Technologies used
   - Brief explanation
   - Screenshots
+  - If it is a personal project or commercial project
 - Shows visitors my blog posts, for each:
   - Title
   - Date